markirch/sat-modulo-symmetries/docs/index.md

 It is possible to use `smsg` and `smsd` directly, though for them to be useful, one typically needs a set of constraints.
 As mentioned earlier, it is strongly recommended to use PySMS to prepare the constraints, although it is perfectly reasonable to store generated constraints and solve them later, or on a different machine.
-One particularly useful case is when you want to parallelize the solving of a hard problem, in which case you will be calling the SMS solvers directly.
+One particularly useful case is when you want to parallelize the solving of a hard problem, in which case you will likely be calling the SMS solvers directly.

 The most important arguments of `smsg` and `smsd` are as follows:

-`smsg -v VERTICES [--all-graphs] [--frequency FREQUENCY] [--dimacs FILE] [--assignmentCutoff ACUTOFF] [--assignmentCutoffPrerunTime TIME] [--cutoff CUTOFF] [--printStats]`

 - `-v VERTICES` gives the number of vertices (order) of the graph;
-- `-b n m` searches for a bipartite graph with n+m vertices where the partitions are `0..n-1` and `n..n+m-1`;
+- `-b n m` searches for a bipartite graph with \(n+m\) vertices where the partitions are \(\{0, \dots, n-1\}\) and \(\{n, \dots, n+m-1\}\);
-- `--all-graphs` to compute all graphs;
+- `--all-graphs` to compute all graphs (instead of stopping at the first solution, which is the default behaviour);
-- `--cutoff CUTOFF` gives the maximum total number of recursive calls in the minimality check, to avoid exponential behaviour.
-This can render symmetry breaking incomplete.
+- `--cutoff CUTOFF` limits the number of recursive calls in the minimality check, in order to avoid exponential behaviour.
+Setting this can render symmetry breaking incomplete.
-- `--frequency FREQUENCY` used for balancing the time in the minimality check and the solver itself.
-For example if the frequency is 5 then the minimality check is only called every 5-th time (on average; whether to call it is decided by a random coin flip with a 1/FREQUENCY success rate);
+- `--frequency FREQUENCY` used for balancing the proportion of time spent in the minimality check and in the solver itself.
+For example if the frequency is 5 then the minimality check is only called every 5-th time (on average; whether to call it is decided by a random coin flip with a `1/FREQUENCY` success rate);
 - `--dimacs FILE` the file name providing the SAT encoding in DIMACS format.
-- `--print-stats` prints statistics of the run, especially the time spent in different propagators.
+- `--print-stats` prints statistics of the run at the end, especially the amount of time spent in various propagators.

 SMS has a native interface for the two-step parallelization technique called [cube-and-conquer](https://www.cs.utexas.edu/~marijn/publications/cube.pdf).
 In the first step the problem is split into a sequence of subproblems, each represented by a partial assignment (called a _cube_).